newfold-labs/wp-php-standards/readme.md

 6. Go to "Editor" > "Inspections" in the preference panel.
 7. Click on "PHP Code Sniffer validation" under the "PHP" > "Quality tools" section.
 8. Hit the refresh button next to the "Coding Standard" field on the right.
-9. Select "Bluehost" from the dropdown.
+9. Select "Newfold" from the dropdown.
 10. Hit "OK" to exit the preferences panel.